-Palais de la Porte Doree museum and monument in Paris
+Paris Palais de la Porte Doree monument

-The History of the Palais de la Port Doree
+Palais de la Porte Doree History

-The Palais de la Porte Doree translates to the Palace of the Golden Gate and was constructed for the Colonial International Exhibition in 1931 with a main purpose of being a museum dedicated to colonial conquest of the territories and its impact on the arts.
+The Paris Palais de la Porte Doree translates to the Palace of the Golden Gate and was constructed for the Colonial International Exhibition in 1931 with a main purpose of being a museum dedicated to colonial conquest of the territories and its impact on the arts.

 After the exhibition the palace changed its general assignments several times but the hall and reception rooms still bear witness to this past of Marshal Lyautey, who was the general curator of the exhibition, along with Paul Reynaud who was the minister of the colonies.

-Up until 1935 the Palais de la Porte Doree was home to the Museum of Permanent Colonies then it changed to the Museum of France Overseas until the late 1950s, but by 1961 this exhibition venue and museum had turned into the Museum of Arts of Africa and Oceania.
+Up until 1935 the Paris Palais de la Porte Doree monument was home to the Museum of Permanent Colonies then it changed to the Museum of France Overseas until the late 1950s, but by 1961 this exhibition venue and museum had turned into the Museum of Arts of Africa and Oceania.

-This meant that the only part remaining open to the public was the Palais de la Porte Doree Aquarium Tropical and the historical rooms of the ground floor.
+This meant that the only part remaining open to the public was the Palais de la Porte Doree Tropical Aquarium and the historical rooms of the ground floor.

 There were also numerous frescos that were produced for the inside of the palace along with bas-reliefs on the facade, which were designed in order to illustrate the colonial International Exposition in Paris in 1931.

-However, as with any building, it will deteriorate over the years and a redevelopment plan along with restoration programme was put in place in the October of 2006 in order to bring the Palais de la Porte Doree back up to the required safety standards.
+However, as with any building, it will deteriorate over the years and a redevelopment plan along with restoration programme was put in place in the October of 2006 in order to bring the Paris Palais de la Porte Doree monument back up to the required safety standards.

 It also included the maintenance and restoration of the historical aspects of the building such as the impressive frescos and mosaics, yet also incorporated designing an area to accommodate the installation of the Cite Nationale de l’Histoire de l’Immigration museum.